-This is the most popular approach for exiting a winning trade for seasoned day trading professionals.
+This is a popular approach for exiting a winning trade.
 After entering the trade, you look for the high of the day to close the position.
 You place your stop below the most recent low.

-You will notice that after the morning breakouts that occur within the first 20-40 minutes of the market opening, the next round of breakouts often fail.
+After years of trading, you may notice that after the morning breakouts that occur within the first 20-40 minutes of the market opening, the next round of breakouts often fails.

-This is because the seasoned traders are selling their long positions to the novice day traders who buy the breakout of the high as we go beyond the first hour of trading.
-This gives the seasoned traders the opportunity to unload their shares to the unsuspecting public.
+This is because seasoned traders are selling their long positions into strength.
+On the flip side, novice day traders are trying to buy these breakouts.
+This gives the seasoned traders the liquidity to unload their shares to the unsuspecting public.

 Selling at a Fibonacci Extension Level

-This target can represent huge gains, often in the 4% to 10% realm for day trades.
-This of course means the odds of hitting this larger target is less likely, so you will need to have the right frame of mind to handle the low winning percentage that comes with this approach.
+If the target is it, it can bring huge gains, often in the 4% to 10% realm for day trades.
+This, of course, means the odds of hitting this larger target is less likely.
+To that end, you’ll need to the right mindset to handle the low winning percentage that comes with this approach.

-Whichever methodology you use, just remember to keep it simple.
-The market is the one place that really smart people often struggle.
+Whichever methodology you use for taking profits, just remember to keep it simple.
+The market is the one place where really smart people often struggle.

 Chapter 4: Psychology of the VWAP Trade

-If you have been trading for some time, you know the indicators and charts are just smoke and mirrors.
-Your success will come down to your frame of mind and a winning attitude.
+If you have been trading for some time, you know that indicators alone are mostly smoke and mirrors.
+Ultimately, your success will come down to your frame of mind and a winning attitude.

-So, let’s take a break from the quantitative and get more into the fuzzy area of state of mind.
+On that token, let’s take a break from the technical side, and get more into the fuzzy area of “mindset.”

-A pullback trade just makes sense when you look at it on paper.
+A pullback trade just makes sense when you look at it on paper, right?

-If it’s a morning gap, you are not buying at the highs , so you lower the distance from your entry to the morning gap below.
+If it’s a morning gap, you are not buying at the highs.
+You are actually lowering the distance from your entry to the gap below.

-The next thing you will be faced with is when to exit the position.
-If the stock shot straight up, it will be tough to find a pivot point to risk against.
-That is, without opening yourself up to a significant loss.
+The important thing you will be faced with is when to exit the position.
+If the stock shoots straight up, it will be tough to find a pivot point to risk against.
+That is, without opening yourself up to a significant stop loss.

-If the stock does have a close pivot point, you now are faced with the option of seeing if the price closes below the VWAP, or if it can reverse and hold its ground.
+However, if the stock does have a close pivot point, you may be in luck.
+Nonetheless, you’ll need to watch for the price to close below the VWAP, or reverse and hold its ground.

-These are the type of answers you need to have completely flushed out in your trading plan before you think of entering the trade.
+These are the type of answers you need to have completely fleshed out in your trading plan before you even think of entering the trade.

-The VWAP and quite frankly, no other indicator will address these internal questions/conflicts you will be facing.
+VWAP, nor any other indicator will address the internal questions/conflicts you will be facing.

-These are things that you need to manage and keep under control if you want to have any success in the markets.
+These are things that you need to manage if you want to have any success in the markets.
 And that success will come through exposure and experience.

 When things go just right

-Now, the flip side to this trade is when you get it just right.
-I mean the stock pulls back to the VWAP, you nail the entry and the stock just runs back to the previous high and then breaks that high.
+The stock pulls back to VWAP and you nail the entry.
+The stock runs back to the previous high and then breaks that high.

-Talk about a feeling of mastery; it’s just lights out trading.
+Talk about a feeling of mastery; it’s all profits and excitement.

-The stock will instantly go in your favor and depending on the volatility of the stock; you will find yourself up 2% to 3% without even blinking.
+In this instance, the trade goes in your favor.
+Depending on the volatility of the stock; you will find yourself up 2% to 3% without even blinking.

 The money will literally fall into your account.